New to OHYSA?

 - Siblings in the same division are drafted onto the same team unless otherwise requested by the parent.

 - 2nd year returners are automatically placed on the same team (Spring only).

 - Players registering after draft are assigned to teams based on random draw pending availability.
 All registration is closed by season mid-point.

-- 18U teams generally apply with a full roster for summer and fall play.
-Teams can be formed if enough players are interested.
-Contact the Commissioner.
+- 18U teams generally apply with a full roster for summer and fall play, however teams can be formed if enough players are interested.
+Email email@example.com for more information.